allthingslinux/tux/docs/content/reference/index.md

 ---
 title: Reference
+tags:
+  - reference
 ---

 # Reference

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 This section contains reference material for Tux.